UNLOCK YOUR CHILD'S

 |

 Who Invented Exams?
+Here Is The Answer

 The History of Exams

-Examinations have a long history traced back to ancient civilizations such as China, India, and Greece.
 The Chinese Imperial Examination system, which began in the Han Dynasty, was a highly competitive examination system that tested candidates’ knowledge of Confucian texts and their ability to write poetry and prose.

 The system was used to select candidates for government positions and was in place for over 1,300 years.